Elaine-Yuetong/W1_model/COVENANT_HEADROOM.md

 - Testing frequency (quarterly, semi-annual, annual)

 **Deterministic inputs (from prior metrics):**
-- Current leverage ratio → from Leverage Formula 1
+- See LEVERAGE.md → Section "Formula" → Formula 1 outputs — reuse stored Net Debt/EBITDA ratio; no re-extraction required
-- Current coverage ratio → from Coverage Formula 1
+- See INTEREST_COVERAGE.md → Section "Formula" → Formula 1 outputs — reuse stored EBITDA/Interest ratio; no re-extraction required
-- Current cash / available liquidity → from Liquidity Formula 1
+- See LIQUIDITY.md → Section "Formula" → Output 1A (Cash Ratio) and Output 1D (Available Liquidity Coverage) — reuse stored values; no re-extraction required
 - Net Debt, EBITDA, Interest Expense → already extracted

 **Error handling:** If LLM cannot extract the covenant threshold, headroom = null.
 Do not attempt to compute headroom against an assumed threshold.
 Do not default to industry-average covenant levels.
 Null headroom for a leveraged issuer should trigger escalation to manual review — covenant terms exist but were not successfully extracted.